G1OJS/PyFT8/README.md

-# FT8 Decoding and Encoding in Python with test/loopback code
+# FT8 Decoding and Encoding in Python with CLI and test/loopback code
 This repository contains Python code to decode and encode FT8, plus a minimal command line interface for reception.

 Its primary purpose is as a personal project, but should also be useful if you want to browse the code or use the CLI.

 ### CLI
-As of version 0.0.3, PyFT8 can be installed using
+PyFT8 can be installed using
 ```
 pip install PyFT8
 ```